tjhickey724/discrete_math/notes/sequences/AVLapplication.md

 ---

-We have already found a formula for the $n$th fibonacci number,
+We have already found a formula for the nth fibonacci number,
 * $f_n$ is $(\beta_1^n - \beta_2^n)/\sqrt{5}$

 which is about $1.618^n/\sqrt{5}$ since $\beta_2 = -0.618...$ so $\beta_2^n$ is always between -1 and 1.